 The apple creates a sweet, voluminous, filling smoothie.

-Blending up a granny smith with cinnamon, almond milk, banana, rolled oats, a drizzle of pure maple syrup, and a dollop of almond butter results in a creamy fall treat.
+Blending up a granny smith apple with cinnamon, oat milk, banana, protein powder, rolled oats, a drizzle of pure maple syrup, and a dollop of almond butter results in a creamy fall treat.

 Just be sure to use a high-powered blender to ensure everything reaches a smooth consistency.